-On early stages the cataract causes decreased vision and usually it progresses slowly without pain.
-Cataract patients complain of blurry and poor vision, glare from incoming lights especially at nights.
+In early stages the cataract causes decreased vision and usually it progresses slowly without pain.
+Cataract patients complain of blurry, poor vision and glare from incoming lights especially at night.
 At the later stages of the disease cataract can cause blindness affecting person’s life style.
 At this stage vision can not be corrected with corrective lenses and surgical removal of the cataract is the only way to restore vision.

 How can cataract formation be prevented?

-Oxidative damage contributes to the decrease natural antioxidants in the lens.
-According to nutrition review, nutrients affect the risk of cataract.
-A diet loaded with antioxidant, rich in colorful fruits, vegetables and whole grains and certain supplement and vitamins has been shown to reduce the risk of cataracts and its progression.
+Oxidative damage contributes to the decreased natural antioxidants in the lens.
+Nutrients affect the risk of cataract formation.
+A diet loaded with antioxidant, rich in colorful fruits, vegetables, whole grains and certain supplements and vitamins have been shown to reduce the risk of cataracts and its progression.
 Antioxidant vitamins A, C and E, lutein and zeaxanthin also have shown to decrease the risk.

 Additionally observational data from well over 250,000 people suggest that maintaining a protein intake of 100–150 g/day reduces the risk of cataract, while avoiding frequent large intakes of simple carbohydrates (i.e., chronic consumption of super-sized sweetened beverages) is prudent.